dappforce/subsocial-docs/docs/develop/grill-light/extension/Schema.md

 ---
 id: schema
-title: Defining the Schema
+title: Defining The Schema
-description: This section explains how to define the schema for an extension for Grill Light App.
+description: This section explains how to define the schema for an extension for the Grill Light app.
 keywords: [Schema, Extensions, Grill Light, Building on Grill App, Web3 Social, Blockchain, Subsocial]
 displayed_sidebar: developSidebar
 ---

-Schema for an extension explains how the content will be stored on IPFS and parsed to render the React Component inside the chat.
+The schema for an extension explains how the content will be stored on IPFS and parsed to render the React Component inside the chat.

-## How schema structures are defined?
+## How are schema structures defined?

 Each extension is stored in the following format: